openfaas/docs/docs/architecture/production.md

 #### Choose the operator or faas-netes

 The faas-netes controller for OpenFaaS is the most mature, well tested and supported.

-You may also use the OpenFaaS Operator if you would like to use a Function CRD.
-If you are not sure which to use, then use faas-netes.
+You may also use the OpenFaaS Operator if you would like to use a Function CRD, which is required for GitOps-style tooling like Flux and ArgoCD.

+If you are not sure which to use, then faas-netes is a good choice.

 See the [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/openfaas) for more.